 They can be divided into acute, subacute, and chronic.

-The acute symptoms are known as climacteric syndrome.
+The acute symptoms are known as a climacteric syndrome.
 Your symptoms sometimes appear suddenly, sometimes gradually in the period around menopause, they can be prevented for months or years, or they occur soon after menopause.

 It affects more than 85% of women older than 45 years.
 The severity of the vasomotor symptoms is not only in the quality of life but also in that the metabolic alteration can cause cardiovascular disease and osteoporosis.